 2018 saw the release of Helen’s first publication Music and Movement: The Early Years, to find out more please visit: https://www.musicandmovement.org.uk/music-and-movement/the-early-years-publication/ Helen’s second publication with Bloomsbury publishers was released in Spring 2020.

 Summer 2019 Helen conducted an action research project with reception children (4-5 years) for Birmingham City University on ‘Can delivering a movement-based intervention positively impact on attainment and well-being?’
 After collating the data, results showed a significant increase in developmental maturity, communication skills, physical competency and PSE development, the study also saw increases in all areas of the Early Learning Goals.

-I deliver training, seminars and consultancy to practitioners, managers and teachers internationally, in understanding the importance of dance/movement/physical activity in play and the cross curricular links associated with dance in early childhood.
-I work as an associate trainer for BSME (British Schools in Middle East), COBIS, CPD for Teachers, NSM training, Infinite Learning and OSIRIS as well as working independently and with local authorities.
+I deliver training, seminars and consultancy to practitioners, managers and teachers internationally, in understanding the importance of dance/movement/physical activity in play and the cross-curricular links associated with dance in early childhood.
+I work as an associate trainer for BSME (British Schools in the Middle East), COBIS, CPD for Teachers, NSM training, Infinite Learning and OSIRIS as well as working independently and with local authorities.
 My courses and training hold a reputation for excellence as evidence in my testimonials.